 Note: On Saturday November 4th, 2017 the Omilo students will join a concert dedicated to the music of Manos Hatzidakis in the new Opera building at the Stavros Niarchos Cultural Centre in Athens.

 You can find all info for this concert (Manos Xatzidakis, « Η εποχή της Μελισσάνθης ») on the website of the Greek National Opera.
 For those who are in Athens, be quick and you might be lucky and still find a place for 4 or 5 November.

-For those that do not have the opportunity to attend a concert soon, below you can watch and listen to some known Hatzidakis-songs.
+For those that do not have the opportunity to attend a concert soon, click here and listen to some known Hatzidakis-songs.
 Enjoy.

-Music written for Maurice Bejart and his ballets
+Music was written for Maurice Bejart and his ballets

 This video below was taken during one of the Omilo courses on the island of Syros: a Jazz concert in Ano Syros, transforming a very known M. Hatzidakis song.